 After more than eight years in prison, Richard Wurmbrand was released, immediately resuming his work with the underground church.
 A couple of years later, in 1959, he was re-arrested and sentenced to 25 years in prison.

 Pastor Wurmbrand was released through a general amnesty in 1964, again resuming his underground ministry.
 A group of Christians in Norway, realizing the probability and danger of a third imprisonment, negotiated his family’s emigration from Romania with the Communist authorities, who had begun “selling” political prisoners.
 While the average price for a prisoner was about $1,900, the government demanded $10,000 for Pastor Wurmbrand.

 In May 1966, he testified before the U.S. Senate Internal Security Subcommittee, where he stripped to the waist to show 18 scars from torture wounds covering his torso.
 His story was carried in newspapers throughout the U.S., Europe and Asia.
 Pastor Wurmbrand was warned in September 1966 that Romania’s Communist regime planned to assassinate him, but he would not be silenced.

-As co-founders of The Voice of the Martyrs, Pastor Wurmbrand and his wife traveled throughout the world establishing a network of more than 30 offices that provide relief to families of imprisoned Christians in Islamic nations, Communist nations and other countries where Christians are persecuted because of their faith.
-His message has been, “Hate the evil systems, but love your persecutors.
+As co-founders of The Voice of the Martyrs, Pastor Wurmbrand and Sabina traveled throughout the world establishing a network of more than 30 offices that provide relief to families of imprisoned Christians in Islamic nations, Communist nations and other countries where Christians are persecuted because of their faith.
+Their message has been, “Hate the evil systems, but love your persecutors.
 Love their souls, and try to win them for Christ.”

 Pastor Wurmbrand wrote numerous books, which have been translated into more than 70 languages.
 He has been labeled at various times by Christian leaders as “The Voice of the Underground Church” and “The Iron Curtain Paul.”